zywulucky/Sampling-via-CNARW/README.md

               done

       IIII.
 Run ./tmp.sh

+      Note that, if you want to run CNARW on Flickr, just run tmp.sh directly.

 2. After knowing the convergence rate of SRW and giveing a extra query cost, How to estimate the average degree of Flickr and recorder the relative error ?